6G-SANDBOX/6G-Sandbox-Sites/README.md

 - `<site_name>/core.yaml` is the path to the file you want to encrypt.
 - `--vault-password-file=path/file_name.txt` is the path containing the password.

 Running this command will **replace** the original contents of the file with the encrypted text.

 With the same syntaxt, you can use other `ansible-vault` commands to edit your encrypted file:
 - `ansible-vault edit`; Opens the file to correct its unencrypted content.
 - `ansible-vault decrypt`; Decrypts the content of the file, replacing the encrypted text with the unencrypted one.

 # Development guidelines
 Despite the main branch having a directory for all known sites, we are aware that development might involve a lot of minor commits that can blur the repo for other developers.

-Thus, the recommended way of using this repository is to fork it or to make your own branch, where you can do as many commits as you want.
+Thus, the recommended way of using this repository is to fork it or to make your own branch with your site directory, where you can do as many commits as you want.
-When you consider that your core.yaml file is stable enough and might not need more changes in the near future, you can merge your branch/fork into main to have everything in a default centralyzed repository.

 <p align="right"><a href="#readme-top">Back to top&#x1F53C;</a></p>